rimon0/2017331058_V_V_Assignment/README.md

 The converge rate of Task1 is 73% and Task2 is 77%.

-There result is in "images" folder.
+The result is in "images" folder.